lsst-sqre/sqr-063/index.rst

 #.
 The ``isPost`` attribute of ``<uws:parameter>`` in the UWS standard is never mentioned in the text and has no ``<xs:documentation>`` element in the schema, leaving its purpose to the imagination of the reader.

 #.
 There is no full example of a VOTable error reply in DALI.

+#.
+SODA refers to the parameters controlling the shape of a cutout as "filtering parameters" and, in some cases, as a "filter."
+   Filter is an overloaded term in astronomy so this terminology could create some confusion with, for example, optical filters.
+   We used the word "stencils" instead for our implementation.

 Formatting issues
 =================